mdub/sham_rack/README.markdown

 ShamRack
 ========

-ShamRack plumbs Net:HTTP into [Rack][rack].
+ShamRack plumbs HTTP requests into [Rack][rack].

 What's it for, again?
 ---------------------

 Well, it makes it easy to _stub out external (HTTP) services_, which is handy in development and testing environments, or when you want to _test your HTTP client code_.

-You can also use it to _test your Rack application_ (or Sinatra, or Rails, or Merb) using arbitrary HTTP client libraries, to check interoperability.
+You can also use it to _test your Rack application_ (or Sinatra, or Rails, or Merb) using a variety of HTTP client libraries, to check interoperability.
 For instance, you could test your app using:

 * [`rest-client`][rest-client]
 * [`httparty`][httparty]